Google Add Us as a Google Trusted Source

 Overhead view of a brownie with sea salt

-Here are a few tips for making the best cocoa powder brownies – which may be different from what you would do for regular brownies.
+After making countless brownies over the years, I’ve picked up the follwing tips for making the best cocoa powder brownies, which may be different from what you would do for regular brownies.

 • Don’t overbeat the batter once the egg has been added.
 Typically a well-beaten egg will help to create the meringue or flakey layer you traditionally find on the top of brownies.
 However, since this has baking soda, overbeating the eggs will cause the brownies to puff up too much in the centers and then sink as they cool.
 You’ll still get a thin crisp layer on top that cracks when you cut it.